Transcript #374: Climbing the Python Web Mountain

 23:50 And then just go into the ether as an error or you resume it.

-23:53 Another problem you run into is fairness, right?
+23:53 Another problem you run into is fairness.

-24:01 is there some thing where maybe only the new ones get worked on and the older ones get almost abandoned, right?
+24:01 Is there some something where maybe only the new ones get worked on and the older ones get almost abandoned?

 24:07 There's all these interesting things.

-24:09 So this thing called Hatchet is in the realm of many different things that attempt to solve this problem, right?
+24:09 So this thing called hatchet is in the realm of many different things that attempt to solve this problem.

-24:19 It's a company that presumably will have a price, but there's also just an open source, take it for yourself and run with it,
+24:22 But there's also just an open source self, you know, take it for yourself and run with it version over on GitHub.

 24:33 Pretty interesting.

-24:34 But I think the business model is it says request cloud access, like they can run it for you or you can run your own, right?
+24:34 But I think the business model is it says request cloud access.

-24:48 And as you click on them, see how it has these little fun animations.
+24:48 And like as you click on them, see how it like has these little fun, fun animations.

-24:56 So it talks about fairness, batch processing, workflow, and event stuff.
+24:56 So talks about fairness, batch processing, workflow and event stuff.

 25:02 It's engineered for scaling challenges, which is pretty awesome.